acsoto/BUAA-Compiler/README.md

     }
 ```

-C: Check all area.
-If the symbol has been defined.
-Functions are as the same.
+C: Check all areas.
+If the symbol has been defined, handle functions in the same manner.

 ```java
     private boolean hasSymbol(Word word) {